OjeWilliams/PGEXERCISES/codes/Aggregation.md

-All the questions for this section can be found [here.](https://pgexercises.com/questions/updates/)
+All the questions for this section can be found [here.](https://pgexercises.com/questions/aggregates/)

 \
-1.The club is adding a new facility - a spa.
-We need to add it into the facilities table.
-Use the following values: \
-facid: 9, Name: 'Spa', membercost: 20, guestcost: 30, initialoutlay: 100000, monthlymaintenance: 800.
+1.For our first foray into aggregates, we're going to stick to something simple.
+We want to know how many facilities exist - simply produce a total count.

 ```
 INSERT INTO cd.facilities